 Al-Shafi’i, may Allah have mercy on him, commented on this tradition: command of Prophet to perform ritual bath on Friday indicates preference for it, not obligation.

 On this blessed day, believers are encouraged to beautify themselves and adorn their best attire before attending Friday prayer.
-This practice reflects reverence and respect one should show towards act of worship and demonstrates importance of presenting oneself in dignified manner before Allah.
+This practice reflects the reverence and respect one should show towards the act of worship and demonstrates the importance of presenting oneself in a dignified manner before Allah.

-Arriving at mosque early for Friday prayer allows worshippers to secure place and settle in before sermon begins.
+Arriving at the mosque early for Friday prayer allows worshippers to secure a place and settle in before the sermon begins.
 It is recommended to arrive well before adhan (call to prayer) to ensure ample time for preparation and reflection.

-Importance of arriving early for Friday prayer is underscored by numerous hadiths narrated by Prophet Muhammad (peace be upon him).
-In one such hadith, Prophet emphasized virtue of arriving early for Jumu’ah, stating:
+The importance of arriving early for Friday prayer is underscored by numerous hadiths narrated by Prophet Muhammad (peace be upon him).
+In one such hadith, the Prophet emphasized the virtue of arriving early for Jumu’ah, stating:

 “On day of Jumu’ah, angels stand at entrance of that mosque in which Jumu’ah prayer is to be offered.
 They write down name of person who enters mosque first, and thereafter name of person who follows, and they continue doing this.